mfumagalli/Copenhagen/Files/day1.md

 #### Data filtering

-First, we will learn how to build a command line in ANGSD, with the specific example of doing a basic post mapping filtering.
+First, we will learn **how to build a command line in ANGSD**, with the specific example of doing a basic post mapping filtering.

 To see a full list of options in ANGSD type:
 ```